jchristopher/hierarchy/readme.txt

 == Screenshots ==

-1. Multiple native Custom Post Types
-2. Same site with Hierarchy activated and Custom Post Type entries disabled in the navigation
+1. A typical WordPress site with multiple CPTs
+2. Pages are set up to establish structure for the site, but editing CPTs is disjointed
+3. Hierarchy integrates CPT edit links within your Pages and hides them from the Admin Menu
-3. Hierarchy Settings
+4. Hierarchy settings
+5. Contextual links are included with each row in Hierarchy

 == Changelog ==